Dshcherbyna/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 * TOC
 {:toc}

 ## Prerequisites

-We assume you have completed the general [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to get familiar with ThingsBoard.
+We assume, you have completed the general [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to get familiar with ThingsBoard.

 ## LwM2M basics

 [LwM2M](https://en.wikipedia.org/wiki/OMA_LWM2M) is a device management protocol designed for constrained devices and the demands of a machine-to-machine (M2M) environment.
-You can find more information about MQTT [here](https://omaspecworks.org/what-is-oma-specworks/iot/lightweight-m2m-LWM2M/).
+You can find more information about LwM2M [here](https://omaspecworks.org/what-is-oma-specworks/iot/lightweight-m2m-LWM2M/).
 Key advantage of the LwM2M protocol is a rich library of data structures that is called [LwM2M Object and Resource Registry](http://www.openmobilealliance.org/wp/OMNA/LwM2M/LwM2MRegistry.html).
 The up-to-date list of available objects is available inside [this](https://github.com/OpenMobileAlliance/lwm2m-registry) Github repository.